DYCI2/om-dyci2/_README_for_release_.txt

 ### Release

-__To be able to use all the features, we recommend for the moment to use OM# (other features will be ported to OM in a future release).__
+__To be able to use all the features, we recommend for the moment to use OM# (the functionalities associated to Tutorials 1 to 3 will be ported to OM in a future release).__

 The release version of om-dyci2 provides all the required binaries, so there is no need to compile anything but the dependencies of the [Python DYCI2 Library](https://forge.ircam.fr/p/DYCI2_library/downloads/) must be installed. om-dyci2 will instantiate a virtual Python interpreter and run DYCI2 in it, so **the last version of Python 3 and the dependencies of DYCI2 library must also be installed on your computer** :